Improper Service of Process

 Service by Publication

-When other methods of service have proved impractical due to the recipient’s evasion of service or unavailability, service by publication may become the last resort.
+When other methods of service have proven impractical due to the recipient’s evasion or unavailability, service by publication may become the last resort.
 This involves publishing the documents in local publications or newspapers.
 This method is common in cases such as divorce proceedings when one spouse cannot be located.

 Common Mistakes that Lead to Improper Service